 Scary Go Round, surprising for a comic without many vast mysterious conspiracies, left plot threads hanging all over the place.
 In one case, a villain's comeback was left hanging for so long- must have been years- that she was physically almost unrecognizable when she finally reappeared, because the comics art style had changed so much in the meantime.

 Sonichu suffers from this horribly.
 A lot of the Kudzu Plot problems lay in creator Christian Weston Chandler, mostly due to the fact that he keeps shifting plots around to suit his needs (from attempting to woo video game companies to attempting to woo potential love interests to just getting rid of detractors.)
 Each shift would leave more questions than answers, leading to Issue 10, where he'd plow through those loose ends with a machete, leaving the reader feeling very empty.
-Even than many plot points are just never brought up again.
+Even then many plot points are just never brought up again.
 Metal Sonichu being stuck on the moon yet still alive really seemed to setting up something later down the line, but the whole thing is just never mentioned again.

 Concession was ended because of this.
 The plot just went completely out of hand and nothing made sense anymore.